Craps: Joining a game

-In either case, all single or multi-roll proposition bets may be placed in either of the two rounds.
+In either case, all single or multi-roll proposition bets may be placed in either of the two phases.

 Between dice rolls there is a period for dealers to make payouts and collect losing bets, after which players can place new bets.
 The stickman monitors the action at a table and decides when to give the shooter the dice, after which no more betting is allowed.

 When joining the game, one should place money on the table rather than passing it directly to a dealer.
 The dealer's exaggerated movements during the process of "making change" or "change only" (converting currency to an equivalent in casino cheques) are required so that any disputes can be later reviewed against security camera footage.

 Rolling

 The dealers will insist that the shooter roll with one hand and that the dice bounce off the far wall surrounding the table.
 These requirements are meant to keep the game fair (preventing switching the dice or making a "controlled shot").
 If a die leaves the table, the shooter will usually be asked to select another die from the remaining three but can request permission to use the same die if it passes the boxman's inspection.
 This requirement exists to keep the game fair and reduce the chance of loaded dice.